Bill Barilko: Professional career

 In February 1947, Bill Barilko was called up to the Toronto Maple Leafs from the PCHL's Hollywood Wolves and played for Toronto until his death.
 He was assigned sweater #21 when he debuted for the Leafs.
-He changed to #19 for the 1948-49 and 1949-50 seasons.
-The #5 (which was retired by the Leafs) was worn by Barilko for only one season, 1950-51.
-During that span of five seasons, Barilko and the Toronto Maple Leafs were Stanley Cup champions on four occasions: 1947, 1948, 1949, 1951.
+He changed to #19 for the 1948–49 and 1949–50 seasons.
+The #5 (which was retired by the Leafs) was worn by Barilko for only one season, 1950–51.
+During that span of five seasons, Barilko and the Toronto Maple Leafs were Stanley Cup champions on four occasions: 1947, 1948, 1949, and 1951.
 The last goal ever scored by Barilko was in overtime against the Montreal Canadiens' netminder Gerry McNeil.
-The goal was the overtime game winning goal in Game 5 of the 1951 Stanley Cup Final (April 21, 1951).
+The goal was the overtime series-winning goal in Game 5 of the 1951 Stanley Cup Finals (April 21, 1951).

 Disappearance and death

 On August 26, 1951, Barilko joined his dentist, Henry Hudson, on a flight aboard Hudson's Fairchild 24 floatplane to Rupert House in northern Quebec for a weekend fishing trip.
 On the return trip to Porcupine Lake, the single-engine plane disappeared and its passengers remained missing.
-Eleven years later, on June 6, 1962, helicopter pilot Gary Fields discovered the wreckage of the plane about 100 km north of Cochrane, Ontario, about 56 kilometres (35 miles) off course.
-The cause of the crash was deemed to have been a combination of pilot inexperience, poor weather and overloaded cargo.
+Eleven years later, in June 1962, helicopter pilot Gary Fields discovered the wreckage of the plane about 100 km north of Cochrane, Ontario, about 56 kilometres (35 miles) off course.
+The cause of the crash was deemed to have been a combination of pilot inexperience, poor weather, and overloaded cargo.

 Barilko is buried in Timmins, Ontario, Canada, at the Timmins Memorial Cemetery.